MusicPlayerDaemon/MPD/doc/plugins.rst

 proxy
 -----

-Provides access to the database of another :program:`MPD` instance using libmpdclient.
-This is useful when you mount the music directory via NFS/SMB, and the file server already runs a :program:`MPD` instance.
+Provides access to the database of another :program:`MPD` instance using `libmpdclient
+<https://www.musicpd.org/libs/libmpdclient/>`_.
+This is useful when
+you mount the music directory via NFS/SMB, and the file server already runs a :program:`MPD` instance.
 Only the file server needs to update the database.

 .. list-table::
    :widths: 20 80